SCU-Smart-Grid-CPS/EnergyPlus-UCEF-Autolauncher/README.md

 ## Purpose & Capabilities

+Command-line user interface to automatically:

+1. Convert regular EnergyPlus simulations to work with UCEF
+2. Launch simulations in parallel
+3. Postprocessing for energy consumption and utility bills
+4. Cleans out temporary files to save disk space - new!

+### List of Features

 - Co-simulation allows us to implement more advanced building energy controls into EnergyPlus simulations.
 - Scalability for many building models running in parallel (Greater than 100 EnergyPlus simulations can be run in parallel.
 Up to 150 were tested.)
     - Enables complex interactions (such as Transactive Energy) between buildings at the timestep level.